-Montana State University - Great Falls College of Technology is a two-year technical/community college within Montana's public university system.
+Great Falls College MSU is a two-year technical/community college within Montana's public university system.
 Central administrative control of the College is vested exclusively in the Montana Board of Regents.
 The Regents have full power, responsibility, and authority to supervise, coordinate, manage, and control the colleges and universities within the Montana University System.